Signatures of topological phase transition on a quantum critical line: Curvature function

 with position operator $\hat{r}$, defines Wannier state correlation function as the overlap of the states $\ket{0}$ at the origin and at a distance $\ket{R}$, as \cite{PhysRevB.95.075116}

 Meanwhile, the substitution of the Ornstein-Zernike form of curvature function (Eq.\ref{Lorenzian}) yields the Wannier state correlation function $\lambda_R$, to be

 where $\xi$ can be treated as correlation length of topological phase transition.
 The correlation function $\lambda_R$ decays exponentially on either sides of the critical point.
-The decay gets slower as the parameter is tuned towards criticality. \\ Surprisingly, this notion of correlation function holds true even at criticality and identify the unique topological phase transition at criticality.
+The decay gets slower as the parameter is tuned towards criticality.

+Surprisingly, this notion of correlation function holds true even at criticality and identify the unique topological phase transition at criticality.
 The behavior of correlation function evidently show that the topological phase transition occurs at the multicritical points $MC_{1,2}$ at both the criticalities.
 The Wannier state correlation function can be calculated at criticality as

 where $\xi_{c}= F(k_0^{mc},\mathbf{\Gamma}_{c})= (\Gamma_{0}-3\Gamma_{2})/2(\Gamma_{2}-\Gamma_{0})$ for $MC_1$.
 The correlation function decays faster away from the the multicritical point $MC_1$ and the decay slow down as one approaches $MC_1$ with the correlation length $\xi_{c} \rightarrow \infty$, as shown in Fig.\ref{correl-wannier}(a).
 Both the criticalities shows same behavior of correlation function near this multicritical point on both sides indicating that the multicriticality is indeed a topological phase transition point at criticality.
 Note that, the only difference between the criticalities for $k_0=0$ and $\pi$ is the oscillatory behavior of $\lambda_{Rc}$ originating from the term $e^{ik_0R}$.

 To obtain the critical nature of $MC_2$ one has to consider the swapping of $k^{mc}_0$ (Eq.\ref{swap-1} and Eq.\ref{swap-2}), which yields $\xi_{c}=F(k_0^{mc},\mathbf{\Gamma}_{c})= (\Gamma_{0}+3\Gamma_{2})/2(\Gamma_{0}+\Gamma_{2})$.
 This captures the critical nature of $MC_2$, where the decay gets slower as one approaches this point from both the sides, as shown in Fig.\ref{correl-wannier}(b).
 Therefore, the behavior of the correlation function evidently shows that the topological phase transition occurs at the multicritical points.
 For both the criticalities, the correlation length $\xi_{c}$ coinsides with the decay length of the edge modes at criticality studied earlier.